katie-rey/katie-rey/README.md

 My background in design has given me a strong understanding of design principles enabling me to put these into practice via responsive frameworks.

-I am now on the hunt for a front end development role where I can bring my design and dev skills to life!
+I am now on the hunt for a front end / full stack development role where I can bring my design and dev skills to life!

 View my portfolio [here](https://www.katie-rey.dev/).